spiffe/spiffe/standards/SPIFFE_Workload_API.md

 }

 message JWTSVIDRequest {
     // Required.
-The audience the workload intends to authenticate against. repeated string audience = 1;
+The audience(s) the workload intends to authenticate against. repeated string audience = 1;

     // Optional.
 The requested SPIFFE ID for the JWT-SVID.
 If unset, JWT-SVIDs